“I always like to tell my customers”…

 Moissanite however is extremely hard wearing, near impossible to chip never clouds or loses its sparkle, and thanks to the innovation of facet patterns, it looks identical to a diamond.

 They say that moissanite is a gemstone born from the stars.
-It was discovered in 1893 by a French scientist Henri Moissan inside of a meteorite crater in Arizona.
+It was discovered in 1893 by French scientist Henri Moissan inside a meteorite crater in Arizona.
 He thought he’d just found a diamond and after studying it in a lab, Moissan found out it was silicon carbide, which he named moissanite.

 Where Moissanite Comes From

 In recent years some quantities were found in Israel; however, mined moissanite isn’t suitable to be used in jewellery.
-So this gem is lab-grown these days, which makes it environmentally-friendly and conflict-free as well.
+So this gem is lab-grown these days, which makes it environmentally friendly and conflict-free as well.
 Many appreciate and choose socially-responsible jewellery, which provides assurance and guarantees like moissanite.

-Growing moissanite in a laboratory isn’t easy or straight-forward either.
+Growing moissanite in a laboratory isn’t easy or straightforward either.
 Only a very few companies in the world can create this complex process of growing moissanite gems.
 It is certainly a mix of science and art!

 It is made to be worn every day no matter what conditions, as it’s very durable and scratch and heat-resistant.
-So it’s needless to say that it delights its owner a lifetime.
+So it’s needless to say that it delights its owner for a lifetime.
 Moissanite is harder than rubies and sapphires with the Mohs hardness scale rating of 9.25.
 Being heat-resistant brings a massive advantage to moissanite, and this is why:

 ● This gem can be cast in place more precisely, which produces exact-fit designs.